 Nate is an experienced litigator in trade disputes and frequently appears on behalf of clients before the U.S. Court of Appeals for the Federal Circuit, the U.S. Court of International Trade, the U.S. International Trade Commission, the U.S. Department of Commerce and binational panels convened pursuant to the North American Free Trade Agreement (NAFTA).
 He also advises on matters of law and policy related to bilateral, regional and multilateral trade agreements including NAFTA, the Korea-U.S. Free Trade Agreement (KORUS), potential U.S. trade agreements with the UK and Japan, and the WTO Agreements.

-Owing to his extensive experience in export control and ITAR matters, Nate was appointed by the Assistant Secretary of State for Political-Military Affairs to serve on the U.S. State Department’s Defense Trade Advisory Group for the 2016-2018 term.
+Owing to his extensive experience in export control and ITAR matters, Nate was appointed by the Assistant Secretary of State for Political-Military Affairs to serve on the U.S. State Department’s Defense Trade Advisory Group for the 2018-2020 term.
+Nate also serves as a member of Law360's Aerospace & Defense Editorial Advisory Board.

 Nate frequently writes and speaks to international audiences on current issues related to U.S. export controls, national security, economic sanctions, customs laws, trade agreements and trade remedy laws.
 He also teaches LL.M. students in the International and Comparative Law program at George Washington University Law School, where he has been a visiting scholar researching issues of international trade law.